lok63/artificial/README.md

      * Upload a csv file
      * Train and validate a new model
   2. Make a new prediction
-     * Fill up a form and make a new prediction
+     * Fill up a form for a new customer and make a new prediction
   3. Prediction List
-     * View all predictions with the Model's decision and probability
+     * View all predictions with the Model's decision and the likelihood(probability) of that decision
      * *NOTE*: A poosible extension here is to use LIME to interpolate the model and show which features contributed to the final decision